Caio-Rezende/MasterDevs/Readme.md

 ### VSCode

-Hit F5, it should start the "webapack: serve dev" task and open the browser.
+Hit F5, it should start the "webpack: serve dev" task and open the browser.

 ## AT DISPLAY